reshamas/reshamas.github.io/_posts/2020-02-02-neurips-disability-in-ai-panel-transcript.md

+This is a transcript of the panel discussion at NeurIPS 2019 on disabilities in AI.

 ## Disability in AI
-Panel discussion aiming at raising awareness, supporting and advocating for disabled people
+Panel discussion aiming at raising awareness, supporting and advocating for disabled people.
 - [{Dis}Ability in AI, Room 220 - 222](https://nips.cc/Conferences/2019/Schedule?showEvent=15976)
 - NeurIPS 2019
 - Vancouver, Canada